lupyuen/lupyuen.github.io/src/ikea.md

     [(Watch the demo on YouTube)](https://youtu.be/iFf8_f7ExUI)

+    But that's OK, it means that our IKEA Sensor is alive.

-1. TODO: Enter this command to test the IKEA Air Quality Sensor...
+1. Finally enter this command to __run our NuttX App__ for the IKEA Sensor...

     ```bash
     ikea_air_quality_sensor
     ```

-    TODO: We should see...
+    We should see the 20-byte __Sensor Data Frames__ and the decoded __PM 2.5 values__...

     ```text
     16  11  0b  00  00  00  17  00  00  02  ff  00  00  00  21  02  00  00  0b  88